 No, I do not work with children on an individual basis, but I do work with adults who have parenting concerns/issues.

 Do you accept insurance?

-Yes, I am an in network provider for BlueCross BlueShield PPO.
-If you have another PPO policy, your insurance is likely to cover a certain percentage of my services as well.
+Yes, I am an in-network provider for BlueCross BlueShield PPO.
+If you have another PPO policy, your insurance typically covers a percentage of my fees as well.